Electricity Monster Logo

 Single Rate

 A single rate tariff is the most common tariff you’ll come across.
 It’s one single rate you pay for the electricity you use, regardless of the time of day.
+It puts the flexibility in your hands by letting you use your energy when you want it, for no extra cost.

 Here is an example of OVO Energy’s One Plan on a single rate tariff in the Ausgrid network in NSW as of 01/08/2020.